Braciole (The Bear): Plot

+Carmy, Richie, Manny, Angel, Ebra, Sweeps, and Tina begin cleaning up the damage from the bachelor party.
+Richie puts on a blue apron for the first time.
 Marcus returns to The Beef.
 Carmy apologizes for his behavior, which Marcus accepts.
-When Carmy starts a fire on the stove from lighting a cigarette, he zones out, and the others have to put the fire out.
-Carmy decides to contact Syd, apologizing for his behavior.
+When Carmy starts a fire on the stove from lighting a cigarette, he zones out.
+Sweeps and Tina put the fire out.
 Richie talks with him, giving him a letter from Michael addressed to Carmy that was found wedged behind the employee lockers.
+At 10:30 a.m., Carmy goes out to the alley to read what amounts to Michael's suicide note, but decides to text Syd first, apologizing for his behavior.
 On one side of the letter, Michael wrote, "I love you dude.
 Let it rip," a phrase Carmy previously shared that Michael had used to encourage Carmy.
 On the opposite side of the letter is a family meal spaghetti recipe, which indicates that they should use smaller cans of tomatoes because they taste better (apparently finally solving the mystery of why Michael was ordering small cans rather than big ones, which Carmy had been wondering).
-Carmy retrieves one and starts cooking, until he notices a bag in the tomatoes.
-The bag contains money, so Carmy and the crew retrieve more cans, all of which contain money as well.
+Carmy retrieves one and starts cooking, until he notices a plastic-wrapped wad of cash amongst the tomatoes.
+Carmy and the crew retrieve more cans, all of which contain money as well.
+At 11:55 a.m.
 Syd returns and agrees to come back to work.
 Carmy announces the closure of The Beef, intending to open a new restaurant, The Bear.
 He then joins the crew to dine, envisioning Michael smiling back at him.

 Production

 Development

 In May 2022, Hulu confirmed that the eighth episode of the season would be written by series creator Christopher Storer and executive producer Joanna Calo, and directed by Storer.
 This was Storer's fourth writing credit, Calo's second writing credit, and Storer's fifth directing credit.
-The title is based on the dish of the same name, but The Wall Street Journal offered a different interpretation of the title, "The word braciole, by the way, translates from Italian as 'chops.'
-Does Carmy have the chops to lead and turn around the family restaurant?
-Does he have what it takes to move past his brother's tragic death?"

 Casting

 Gillian Jacobs first plays Tiffany, Richie's ex-wife, in this episode.
-The uncredited voice role (Tiff's outgoing voicemail message) was recorded on Jacobs' phone from Marseille.

-Costuming

-Tina finally gives up her "Mrs. Always Right" apron that Mikey gave her and starts wearing the Bragard-brand blue aprons handed out by Carmy that are used by the rest of the staff; Carmy notices and tells her she's dressed like Syd.

-Set decoration

-The cookbooks on the shelves on the set of Carmy's cooking-show nightmare are Mastering the Art of French Cooking, The Joy of Cooking (twice), The Frugal Gourmet by Jeff Smith, Best Recipes from the Backs of Boxes, Bottles, Cans and Jars by Ceil Dyer, The Great Big Cookie Book by Hilaire Walden, and Cooking the Nouvelle Cusine in America by Michele Urvater.
-One book website described these as "books real Carmy wouldn't own.
-Books for home cooks, books that take short cuts, books from TV hosts, and Julia Child."
+Jacobs recorded four versions of Tiff's outgoing voicemail message on her phone from Marseille, where she was filming Transatlantic.
+Actor Paul Rudd has an uncredited voice role as the Ballbreaker video game that talks back to Fak.